Learn to dance with us…..

 Let’s get started…..

-Whether you are starting out from scratch or coming back to dance after a break, our beginners classes are an excellent way for you to start.
-We teach one dance at a time over a 6-8 week period.
-By the end of that class you will have mastered the basic steps for that dance, which will allow you dance your way around the room.
+Whether you are starting out from scratch or coming back to dance after a break, our beginners classes are an excellent place for you to start.
+We teach one dance at a time over a 9/10 week period.
+By the end of the class you will have mastered the basic steps for the particular dance that is being taught, which will allow you dance your way around the room, at a social event or on a cruise ship!

 We take it one step at a time, learning right steps and alignments individually before coming together with a partner to try them out.
-We teach at a pace which suits the class and you get plenty of practice time, where we can help you should you be struggling.
+We teach at a pace which suits the class and you get plenty of practice time, where we can help you should you be struggling to take your first steps.

 Even if you have danced before, the beginner classes are an excellent place to practice technique, so everyone is learning.